 The same month, the European People’s Party presidential candidate for the European Commission, Manfred Weber, stated that Bulgaria will at least partially enter the Schengen Area in 2019.
 This means that passengers on flights between Bulgaria and Schengen countries will not be subject to passport checks, although land border security controls will still be enforced due to continuing issues with illegal migration.

 At the same time, Weber expressed his doubts that Romania will become a Schengen Country in 2019 alongside Bulgaria, as previously expected.
 Although it has met the border security technical requirements for Schengen, the latest European Commission report criticized Romania for not doing enough to solve corruption problems in the country.

 However, the same report praised the progress that Bulgaria had made to meet the technical criteria for Schengen.
 While the Netherlands continues to oppose Romania’s Schengen entry because of its corruption problems, it appears that the EU countries are much more likely to agree on a Bulgaria Schengen entry in 2019.

-Once a unanimous decision is made by all EU countries, Bulgaria will be able to fully join the Schengen Area and will be eligible to join the ETIAS shared visa waiver program due to be implemented in 2021.
+Once a unanimous decision is made by all EU countries, Bulgaria will be able to fully join the Schengen Area and will be eligible to join the ETIAS shared visa waiver program due to be implemented towards the end of 2022.